johnae/spook/README.md

 For more see https://github.com/johnae/spook
 ```

+### First things first

+It's a good idea to setup spook first on a new system.
+The simplest way to do that is to just run:

+```
+spook --setup
+```

+That just creates $HOME/.spook/notifiers and places a default notifier in there.
+It's useful to keep that one
+there even when you create your own notifiers.
+It provides meaningful terminal output even though you might also
+want say OS X notifications, growl notifications or some other type of notifier (like a tmux notifier or ubuntu notifier).

+### The Spookfile

 To watch directories you need to initialize a Spookfile in your project.
 It will currently create one tailored to a Rails app but
 should be pretty straightforward to change according to your needs.
 Just run:

 ```
+cd /to/your/project
 spook -i
 ```

 in your project directory to initialize a Spookfile.
 Then tailor it to your needs.
 After that you can just run spook without arguments within
 that directory.

-### The Spookfile

-The Spookfile can, as mentioned above, be initialized (with an example for a Rails app) like this:
+The default Spookfile is a basic example that would work for a Rails app.

-```
-cd /to/your/project
-spook -i
-```

-This file is written as [moonscript](https://github.com/leafo/moonscript) and maps files to functions.
+The Spookfile is written as [moonscript](https://github.com/leafo/moonscript) and maps files to functions.
 It understands a simple
 DSL as well as just straight moonscript for additional things.
 There's a command helper for when a shell command should run in
-response to a change.
-Hooking in to the notifications api is recommended and is automatic when using the command helper.
-See
+response to a change (which is probably the most common use case).
+Hooking in to the notifications api is recommended and is
-below for more information on how all this works.
+automatic when using the command helper.
+See below for more information on how all this works.

 A functional example of mapping etc via the Spookfile (for a rails app in this case) might be: